 Unfortunately, too many businesses find out either that they are not performing regular backups of their data or that their solution is not configured properly.

 Another layer of protection from ransomware and other types of malware is monitoring your systems.
 Anti-malware solutions scan files for known malware and behavior patterns in different types of malware such as ransomware.
 When set up properly, these can help eliminate some digital threats.

 Other security solutions also scan your computers and network resources for specific file types and behaviors that resemble ransomware.
 Email security solutions and other detection solutions may pick up on a ransomware attack before any computers are infected.
 Again, any technical solutions you put in place to thwart ransomware attacks will only work if they are configured, updated, and managed properly.

 Threat actors and cybercriminals continue to launch successful ransomware attacks against organizations in all industries because they know that so many systems are vulnerable.
-Organizations, unfortunately, don’t always have the staff, the knowledge, or the experience to properly configure the multitude of devices that they are required to manage.
+Unfortunately, organizations don’t always have the staff, the knowledge, or the experience to properly configure the multitude of devices that they are required to manage.

-That is why so many organizations that find themselves understaffed or overwhelmed turn to a trusted managed security services provider to help them.
-The right managed services partner will arm you with a team of experts who have firsthand experience in dealing with ransomware and other threats.
-Using their knowledge and experience, you will be able to safeguard your organization’s data and resources against known threats, while proactively defending against other threats that loom on the horizon.
+To manage the threat ransomware presents, many organizations turn to a trusted managed service provider.
+These partners provide organizations with a team of experts who have firsthand experience in dealing with ransomware and other threats.
+Using their knowledge and experience, you will be able to take the steps necessary to safeguard your organization’s data and resources against known threats, while proactively defending against other threats that loom on the horizon.